Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Forget about potty training systems that promise fast results (like getting a puppy potty trained in under a week).
-Most puppies take about 8 weeks or even longer to be successfully potty trained even with constant supervision.
+Most puppies take about eight weeks or even longer to be successfully potty trained even with constant supervision.

 Are You Really Ready for a Puppy?

 If you are a busy person and do not have a puppy yet but are considering getting one, you will need to carefully evaluate whether a puppy is truly a good decision.
 You may find that adopting an older dog that is already potty trained is a better option.
-There are countless potty-trained dogs in shelters and at dog rescues that are desperately in need of a home.
+There are countless potty-trained dogs in shelters and dog rescues that are desperately in need of a home.

 If you work full-time and have your heart set on getting a puppy or already have one, it is still possible to potty train your puppy, but it won't be as easy as it will be for someone who stays at home or works part-time.
 Below are two solid options for busy pet parents who work full-time.

-How to Potty Train Your Puppy If You Work Long Hours
+How to Potty Train Your Puppy if You Work Long Hours

 If you work all day you are left with two options: